Ethan deBeau, Viscount Danforth, hated being a drunkard.

 “The very finest,” Mac said.

-Mick tugged on Ethan’s coat at various places, presumably to make him more presentable.
+Mick tugged on his coat at various places, presumably to make him more presentable.
 “Sober up first, my friend,” he said with a pat to Ethan’s shoulder.

-Recognition struck Ethan sharply in the chest.
+Recognition struck him hard in the chest.
 His path had crossed with hers once before.
 But where?
 The answer danced just out of range, then disappeared altogether.

-The woman raised a brow, and Ethan realized he’d been staring.
+The woman raised a brow, and he realized he’d been staring.
 Cursing beneath his breath, he blinked owlishly.
 “Ye gents didn’t tell me yer lady was so buxom.
 I wouldn’t have been so easily removed.”
-He produced another belch for good measure.
+He produced a belch for good measure.

 She slashed another glance at her eagle-eyed footman, who shrugged his shoulders.
 “Come along, Mrs. Cartwright.”